 Ordinarily, around a million Brits visit Cyprus each year, making it one of the most popular holiday destinations for UK travellers.

-Those numbers may have dipped significantly during the pandemic but our love for this island in the eastern Mediterranean certainly hasn’t dampened.
+Those numbers may have dipped recently, but our love for the island certainly hasn’t dampened.

 In fact, since the country announced that it would be reopening its borders to British holidaymakers this summer, travel firms have been reporting a huge surge in bookings.